 My earliest childhood memories are of accompanying my father to synagogue on the Sabbath.
 I loved the Hebrew songs and had most of the Siddur, the prayer book, memorized by the time I was five.

 My family was highly respected.
 Judges, senators, police commissioners, famous psychiatrists and psychologists on Oprah and Phil Donahue, professors at Harvard and Yale, even a world-renowned art dealer who regaled us with stories about Salvador Dalí.
 Everywhere I went, people told me how “lucky” I was to be a part of this family.

 We were Levites and often called to read from the Torah.
 But when we arrived home, my father turned from Dr. Jekyll to Mr. Hide.
 He commanded me to pull up my shirt and lie on my back as he whipped my bare stomach.
 Again and again, he whipped it, until it was literally blood red and I struggled to breathe.
 Then he forced me into the closet for hours, without food, threatening more punishment if I dared move.

 For years, I was treated for insomnia, stomach disorders, and respiratory ailments.
 I reached out for help but no one in the community would listen.
 The family was just too “respected.”

 I ran away many times.
+I was homeless for several years, and slept on the old wooden pews of an abandoned synagogue co-founded by my great-grandfather.
 My mom divorced him, and I changed my name.